-Rock slides are frequent in mountainous terrain.
-Rock slides occur as random encounters on table 10.
-If a rock slide occurs, each character must roll his RS or less on d100 to leap out of the way of falling rocks.
+Rockslides are frequent in mountainous terrain.
+Rockslides occur as random encounters on table 10.
+If a rockslide occurs, each character must roll his RS or less on d100 to leap out of the way of falling rocks.
 Each character that fails his RS check suffers 5d10 points of damage.
-If a vehicle is caught in a rock slide, the driver must make a successful RS check to drive the vehicle to safety.
-If the driver fails his check, the vehicle suffers the result of a 3d10 roll on the Vehicle Damage Table (Expanded Game Rules, p.
-32).
+If a vehicle is caught in a rockslide, the driver must make a successful RS check to drive the vehicle to safety.
+If the driver fails his check, the vehicle suffers the result of a 3d10 roll on the Vehicle Damage Table.